-The sub-parameter and its value are separated by a single Whitespace.
-There can be as many Cn_model_Type subparameters as required to represent a connectors, but each must be on a single line.
+The sub-parameter and its value are separated by a single whitespace.
+Only one Cn_model_Type is allowed per connector model.

-A Cn_Model_Type sub-parameter value of SLM_Quiescent indicates that the model data was gathered with all other neighboring conductors non-switching and terminated by a reference impedance that approximates the characteristic impedance of the connector.
+A Cn_Model_Type sub-parameter value of SLM_Quiescent indicates that the model data was gathered with all other neighboring conductors non-switching and terminated by a reference impedance.
 A value of SLM_EvenMode indicates that all other neighboring conductors are transitioning at the same time and in the same direction as the conductor being modeled (i.e. under even mode switching conditions).
 A value of SLM_OddMode indicates that all other neighboring conductors are transitioning at the same time but in the opposite direction as the conductor being modeled (i.e. under odd mode switching conditions).

 A value of SLM_General indicates that the model data was gathered with all other neighboring conductors non-switching and the ground to signal ratio is specified by Cn_GSR and the return path is unknown.